cloudsimplus/cloudsimplus/README.md

 # License

-This project is licensed under [GNU Lesser GPLv3](http://www.gnu.org/licenses/lgpl-3.0), as defined in CloudSim 3 release.
+This project is licensed under [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0), as defined in CloudSim 3 source codes.

 <p align="right"><a href="#top">:arrow_up:</a></p>